๐Ÿ•ต Detective Work: Third Case

 The complete debugging journey:

-This advanced-level debugging challenge teaches you to investigate thread coordination failures using shared memory, LayoutTensor operations, and barrier synchronization - combining all the systematic investigation skills from the previous cases.
+This advanced-level debugging challenge teaches you to investigate thread coordination failures using shared memory, TileTensor operations, and barrier synchronization - combining all the systematic investigation skills from the previous cases.

 Prerequisites: Complete Mojo GPU Debugging Essentials, Detective Work: First Case, and Detective Work: Second Case to understand CUDA-GDB workflow, variable inspection limitations, and systematic debugging approaches.
-Make sure you’ve run pixi run setup-cuda-gdb or similar symlink is available
+Make sure you run the setup:

 Key concepts